joshhornby/joshhornby.github.io/_posts/2025-10-27-local-optimisation.md

 ## Why Teams Make Locally Optimal Decisions

-I don't believe teams do this on purpose; they respond to their incentive structure.
+I don't believe teams do this on purpose; [they respond to their incentive structure](/culture-follows-incentives).
 Engineering teams normally get measured on what they can control:

-- Sprint velocity and story point completion
+- Feature delivery against roadmap commitments
 - Code quality and test coverage
+- Sprint velocity and story point completion _(No one said they had to be good measures)_
 - System uptime and performance
-- Feature delivery against roadmap commitments

 None of these metrics capture cross-team impact.
 A team can hit all their targets whilst creating chaos elsewhere.